 Testing the Security Policy on your Data Store

-- View the results table in your data store and verify that the security policy has been correctly implemented on the data.
+- View the results and verify that the security policy has been correctly implemented on the data.